alanjameschapman/whiteboard/README.md

 [iloveewp](https://www.ilovewp.com/resources/education/wordpress-for-schools/most-used-google-fonts-on-school-websites/) lists the "Most Used Google Fonts on School Websites".
 The top fonts were reviewed and Raleway was selected for its unique 'w' which would be used as the branding, navbar, footer and favicon to represent the 'w' in whiteboard:

 [fontjoy](https://fontjoy.com/) was used to find suitable pairing fonts.
 Martel Sans was chosen because it has serif and sans-serif variants for headings and paragraphs respectively.
-Sans-serif was chosen because serifs can be difficult to read on screens.
+Sans-serif was chosen for paragraph text because serifs can be difficult to read on screens.

 <img src="https://github.com/alanjameschapman/whiteboard/raw/main/docs/screenshots/fonts.png" alt="fonts" width="400"/>

 [favicon.io](https://favicon.io/favicon-generator/) was used to generate the favicon, based on the colour pallet.

 ![favicon](/docs/screenshots/favicon.png)

-### Navigation

-Infinite scroll of blog posts was discounted because it tends to be used for aimless browsing - our users will be looking for specific content.
-Last 9 posts should be enough to show, but not too many to overwhelm the user.

 # Features